mscrnt/DiambraWebUI/README.md

 # Diambra WebUI

-Super Mario RL is a Reinforcement Learning (RL) framework designed to train RL agents in the Super Mario environment.
-This project combines the power of Stable Baselines3, dynamic wrappers and callbacks, and a Flask-based GUI for easy visualization and management.
+Diambra WebUI is a Reinforcement Learning (RL) framework designed to train RL agents in dynamic gaming environments.
+It integrates **Stable Baselines3**, custom wrappers and callbacks, and a **Flask-based WebUI** for streamlined management, visualization, and interaction.

 ---